-(2) the character of the entrepreneur (personality, cognitive and affective aspects), and
+(2) the character of the entrepreneur (personality, cognitive and affective aspects);

-All three aspects are highly relevant, and a scholar may be rewarded for contributions to any of them.
+All four aspects are highly relevant, and a scholar may be rewarded for contributions to any of them.

 - All previous Award Winners;

-- The editors and the members of the editorial boards of the journals in entrepreneurship and small business research included in the Social Sciences Citation Index: Journal of Business Venturing, Entrepreneurship Theory and Practice, Small Business Economics, Entrepreneurship and Regional Development, Journal of Small Business Management and International Small Business Journal;
+- The editors and the members of the editorial boards of the journals in entrepreneurship and small business research included in the Social Sciences Citation Index: Journal of Business Venturing, Entrepreneurship Theory and Practice, Small Business Economics, Entrepreneurship and Regional Development, Journal of Small Business Management and International Small Business Journal, and Strategic Entrepreneurship Journal.